-I graduate from Sonoma State University with a Bachelor's of Science in Electrical Engineering with a Minor in Mathematics, so I have taken many Math and Science courses in my academic career.
+I graduated from Sonoma State University with a Bachelor's of Science in Electrical Engineering with a Minor in Mathematics.
+I have taken many Math, Computer and Science courses in my academic career.
 I am able to tutor in a wide variety of Math levels as well as some science classes.
 I would be honored to help your son or daughter to succeed!

 Undergraduate Degree: Sonoma State University - Bachelor of Science, Electrical Engineering

 Playing guitar, taking my dog for a walk, playing poker, surfing the web

 ACCUPLACER Elementary Algebra

 Basic Computer Literacy